 Unlike some cities, North Charleston isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in North Charleston are a mix of both white- and blue-collar jobs.
 Overall, North Charleston is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in North Charleston who work in office and administrative support (13.45%), sales jobs (11.32%), and management occupations (7.65%).

 Also of interest is that North Charleston has more people living here who work in computers and math than 95% of the places in the US.

-The education level of North Charleston citizens is a little higher than the average for US cities and towns: 22.08% of adults in North Charleston have at least a bachelor's degree.
+The population of North Charleston overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in North Charleston, 22.08% have at least a bachelor's degree.